ehu009/2nd_mandatory/README.md

 # Bonus points

-* Make a cool dashboard on the web-page that displays the produced insights and notifications for a given rider.
+* Make a cool dashboard on the web-page that displays produced insights and notifications for a given rider.
-* Notification that a rider has been picked up by a car, or breaks the laws of cycling physics.
+* Display a notification to other riders if a rider has been picked up by a car, or breaks the laws of cycling physics.
-* Sunset notification.
-Speed up to reach destination before dark
+* Sunset notification to make a rider speed up to reach destination before dark
 * Use Google reverse geocoding API to lookup names for points of interrest (POI).
-That may be start, stops along the way, destination etc.
+Such places may be start, stops along the way, destination etc.
+* Explain if the produced insights are hot or cold based on when a client connects to the server (hint: will all clients see the same view for a given rider?).
+Is your solution hot or cold, and is that good or not for an application like this?
 * Make something cool.

 # Resources on reactive programming